andreasreuter/domain-driven-design/README.md

 Sometimes a programming language makes it necessary to respect special patterns.
 This is why the code sometimes deviates.

+You can find the Domain Driven Design divided into several subjects in the subfolder `languages/{programming language}/{subject}`.
+Thereby the subjects can differ with the programming languages.

 Like everything, Domain Driven Design continues to evolve.
 That's why I will tag the code.
 I will tag the code by [semantic versioning](https://semver.org).

 # Code licensing